 Black Diamond Lake

-Black Diamond Lake is formerly known as a coal mining site in Collie in the south of Perth, later transformed into an Instagram-worthy destination.
+Black Diamond Lake is formerly known as a coal mining site in Collie in south of Perth, later transformed into an Instagram-worthy destination.
 It’s blue, clear water reminds us of Bombay Sapphire Gin, but hey, this place is still being developed by the local state in order to turn into a major source of employment for the locals as the coal mining industry in the area is starting to decline.

 This place usually gets packed by locals and tourists during the weekends especially in summer, so be sure to come early.